skaffa/albert-heijn-bonuskaart-generator/README.md

-# albert-heijn-bonuskaart-generator

-> Today I decided to try and reverse engineer the algorithm behind the Albert Heijn Bonuskaart.
+> I decided to try and reverse engineer the algorithm behind the Albert Heijn Bonuskaart.

-## In Short
+## In short

 Albert Heijn Bonuskaart numbers follow the GTIN-13/EAN-13 format, starting with a fixed `26` prefix, followed by 11 digits that pass a checksum validation.